Last Updated: May 20, 2021

 People don’t seem to take cybersecurity breaches very seriously.
 That results in exposures that last shockingly long.

-3. It takes almost 6 most for most organizations to discover a data breach.
+3. It takes almost 6 months for most organizations to discover a data breach.

 (Source: Cyber Defense Magazine)